 How to Remove Dip Powder Nails at Home

 Step 1: Start by filing down the shiny topcoat.

-“The best way to remove dip at home is to file or buff off the shiny topcoat — this will allow the acetone to penetrate,” Terrell says.
+“The best way to remove dip at home is to file or buff off the top layer—this will allow the acetone to penetrate,” Terrell says.
 To do so, use a fine emery board in a back and forth, side to side motion until the top layer of your nails look dull and covered with fine white dust.
 This indicates that the top layer of powder has been removed.